anaxios/grav/pages/08.prologue-of-ochrid/06.june/18.june-18/docs.md

 Leontius was of Greek descent from the Peloponnese.
 He lived a life of asceticism sixty years in the Monastery of Dionysiou [Mt.
 Athos] and entered into rest in the year 1605 A.D., being eighty-five years of age.
 It is said that this saint entered the monastery only once and only once did he leave the monastery in sixty full years.
 That is, he entered when he first went to Dionysiou and departed when they carried him out for burial.
 He possessed the miraculous gift of discernment (clairvoyance) and prophecy, and myrrh flowed from his relics after his repose.

-**HYMN OF PRAISE
+#### HYMN OF PRAISE

-####
-**
-**SAINT LEONTIUS
+##### SAINT LEONTIUS

-####
-**
-Leontius, with the heart of a lion:
+Leontius, with the heart of a lion:<br/>

-A lion's heart and a lion's name.
+A lion's heart and a lion's name.<br/>

-Of his God, he was not ashamed
+Of his God, he was not ashamed<br/>

-But, before all, confessed Christ--
+But, before all, confessed Christ--<br/>

-The Savior of the world, Christ God.
+The Savior of the world, Christ God.<br/>

-Youth, strength and commander he scorned
+Youth, strength and commander he scorned<br/>

-For the sake of the truth of Christ crucified
+For the sake of the truth of Christ crucified<br/>

-And from death resurrected gloriously.
+And from death resurrected gloriously.<br/>

-Flattered, honored, glorified and favored with gifts,
+Flattered, honored, glorified and favored with gifts,<br/>

-He, his God, did not deny.
+He, his God, did not deny.<br/>

-Flogged, spat upon, scraped and crucified,
+Flogged, spat upon, scraped and crucified,<br/>

-He, his God, did not deny.
+He, his God, did not deny.<br/>

-But the greater the torment and mockery,
+But the greater the torment and mockery,<br/>

-The flame of faith, the greater and brighter.
+The flame of faith, the greater and brighter.<br/>

-The Roman Empire and all the powers of hades
+The Roman Empire and all the powers of hades<br/>

-Against him had turned,
+Against him had turned,<br/>

-But he knew that alone he was not.
+But he knew that alone he was not.<br/>

-And that beside him stood Christ.
+And that beside him stood Christ.<br/>

-A pillar of stone amidst angry reeds,
+A pillar of stone amidst angry reeds,<br/>

-A pillar of fire amidst slaves of darkness.
+A pillar of fire amidst slaves of darkness.<br/>

-By his faith he amazed the people;
+By his faith he amazed the people;<br/>
 To live eternally his life he gave.

 #### REFLECTION